Rye-Git/UWA-Project_2/README.md

 **Questions to Answer:** <br>
 1. What are the top 10 countries with the largest population?
 2. What is the percentage of the top 10 countries compared to the rest of the world?
-3. Are the top 10 cities located in the top 10 countries?
+3. What are the top 10 cities with the largest population?
+4. Is the largest populated city located in the largest populated country in the world?
-4. Change in population from 2019 to 2020?
+5. Predicted population from 2019 to 2050?

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
 - UWA Data Science